storybookjs/react-native/MIGRATION.md

 ### Angular 7

 Storybook 5.1 relies on `core-js@^3.0.0` and therefore causes a conflict with Angular 7 that relies on `core-js@^2.0.0`.
-In order to get Storybook running on Angular 7 you can either update to Angular 8 (which dropped core-js as a dependency) or follow the upcoming steps:
+In order to get Storybook running on Angular 7 you can either update to Angular 8 (which dropped `core-js` as a dependency) or follow these steps:

 - Remove `node_modules/@storybook`
 - `npm i core-js@^3.0.0` / `yarn add core-js@^3.0.0`